embedded-office/canopen-stack/docs/docs/api/node/index.md

   ```

   Note, that in all application source files, which needs to call one or more CANopen API functions, the header file `co_core.h` must be included.

+  The following table describes the API functions of the CANopen core module.
+These functions are implemented within the source file: `co_core.c/h`

 </div>